PerfectlySoft/PerfectDocs/guide/MongoDB-GridFS.md

 ## Performance Suggestion

-Large file uploads / downloads are usually time consuming, please try `Threading.dispatch {}` to avoid blocking the main thread, or use partially read()/write() incrementally.
-For more information, please check [Perfect Threading](thread.md)
+Since large file uploads / downloads are usually time consuming, try using `Threading.dispatch {}` to avoid blocking the main thread, or use partially read()/write() incrementally.
+For more information, see [Perfect Threading](thread.md)